 Artificial humidification in ventilated patients

-Artificial humidification systems are used with ventilated patients in the operating theatre or intensive care unit to condition medical gases prior to delivery to the patients lower respiratory tract.
+In the operating theatre or intensive care unit, artificial humidification systems are used with ventilated patients to condition medical gases prior to delivery to the patients lower respiratory tract.

-This helps to reduce potential harm caused by introducing cold and dry gases to the lower respiratory tract which could lead to complications such as drying of secretions, inflammation and ventilation acquired pneumonia among others.
+This helps to reduce potential harm caused by introducing cold and dry gases to the lower respiratory tract which could lead to complications.

-Commonly used in clinical settings are both heated humidifiers (HH) or passive heat and moisture exchangers (HME), and both are commonly present in the same clinical environments with health workers choosing their preferred option.
+Heated humidifiers (HH) or passive heat and moisture exchangers (HME) are both commonly present in the same clinical environments, with clinical staff choosing their preferred option.
 Local protocols can also co-exist, such as use of HME in short term and HH for longer term ventilated patients.